cypress-io/cypress-documentation/content/guides/guides/command-line.md

 you open.
 These persist on all projects until you quit the Cypress App.
 These options will also override values in the Cypress configuration file.

-By passing `--browser`, `--project`, and `--e2e`/`--component`, you can open the Cypress App and the browser at the same time.
+By passing `--browser` and `--e2e`/`--component` when launching a project, you can open the Cypress App and launch the browser at the same time.
 Otherwise, you will be guided through selecting a browser, project, and/or testing type.

 | Option                | Description                                                                                                                   |
 | --------------------- | ----------------------------------------------------------------------------------------------------------------------------- |